AC-LIO: Towards Asymptotic Compensation for Distortion in LiDAR-Inertial Odometry via Selective Intra-Frame Smoothing

 (II) Principal Comparison

 (a) A principal comparison of our AC-LIO with traditional approaches.
-Conventional LIO typically considers an initial distortion compensation via IMU, yet the residual distortion may prevent the registration from further convergence.
-In contrast, our AC-LIO employs an asymptotic backpropagation to promote consistent convergence in state estimation.
+Conventional LIO typically considers an initial distortion compensation via IMU, yet the residual motion distortion may prevent the registration from further convergence.
+Our AC-LIO employs a selective intra-frame smoothing strategy to asymptotically backpropagate and compensate for residual distortion.

 (b) Large scale localization and mapping result of BotanicGarden dataset.
-We achieve better accuracy performance than other benchmark frameworks on its sequence 1008_01 with VLP16 LiDAR.
+We achieve better accuracy performance than other benchmark frameworks on its sequence Garden_1008 with VLP16 LiDAR.

 (b) Large scale localization and mapping result of BotanicGarden dataset.
-We achieve better accuracy performance than other benchmark frameworks on its sequence 1008_01 with VLP16 LiDAR.
+We achieve better accuracy performance than other benchmark frameworks on its sequence Garden_1008 with VLP16 LiDAR.

 (III) System Overview

 (a) The system overview of our AC-LIO framework.
-During iterative ESKF, asymptotic compensation of pointcloud distortion is conducted based on the convergence criteria, to promote consistent convergence of state estimation.
+During iterative ESKF, the back propagation and asymptotic compensation for pointcloud distortion are conducted based on the convergence criteria.

 (b) The on-manifold propagation.
 The blue shows the forward propagation of IMU integration.
 The green indicates the backward recursion of the update term according to the propagation matrix and noise relation.